nixworks/public/news/2012/06/20/README.md

 ##### Fund for Peace
 ### [Fund for Peace releases its 2012 Failed States Index, with Libya, Japan, and Syria scoring the largest increases since the previous study. ](/news/2012/06/20/fund-for-peace-releases-its-2012-failed-states-index-with-libya-japan-and-syria-scoring-the-largest-increases-since-the-previous-study.md)
-_Context: Japan, Failed States Index, Syria, Fund for Peace_
+_Context: Syria, Failed States Index, Fund for Peace, Japan_

 ##### Prime Minister
 ### [The former Prime Minister of Romania, Adrian Nastase, narrowly survives a suicide attempt by gunshot to the throat following a controversial court decision sentencing him to two years in jail. ](/news/2012/06/20/the-former-prime-minister-of-romania-adrian-nastase-narrowly-survives-a-suicide-attempt-by-gunshot-to-the-throat-following-a-controversia.md)